CXINFINITE/REST-WebFramework/README.rst

 Purpose
 =======
-Although there exists many frameworks for the same, this was built to understand working of those systems on a lower level (not at low as packets) and / or to practice coding.
+Although there exists many frameworks for the same, this was built to understand working of those systems on a lower level (not as low as packets) and / or to practice coding.

 Expectations